vgrafe/nextjs-auth0-hasura/README.md

 - ⚡️ uses Next.js 9 with Automatic Static Optimization
 - 🚫 no custom server code

+## Shortcomings - help appreciated!

+- the idToken is set/get in a cookie with `js-cookie` in order to add to the headers for calls to hasura (look for all the "TODO remove when cookie solution found" comments).
+It should be handled out of the box by `nextjs-auth0`, so this might be a mistake/overlook of mine.
+- login is janky when using a social button.
+I don't have much time to troubleshoot this either.

 ## Demo

 Try it [here](https://nextjs-auth0-hasura.vgrafe.now.sh/)!